david-hollifield/is-busy/README.md

-# IsLoadingService
+# IsLoading

 IsLoadingService is a simple angular service for tracking whether your app, or parts of it, are loading.
 By using `ngIf` and subscribing to its `isLoading$()` method, you can easily show and hide loading indicators.
+There is also an optional companion directive `IsLoadingDirective` which can help you automatically mark or disable a button (or other HTML element) as loading.

 You can install it with